If you have news you would like publicised here please contact the clerk.

 It is with deep sadness that Lancing Parish Council announces the death of Councillor David Lambourne.
 Councillor Lambourne was elected as a Parish Councillor in 2016 and also served on Adur District Council.
 He was a great film lover and instrumental in the creation of the Luxor Revival Cinema.
 He will be greatly missed.

 In respect of an article recently published in a political newsletter, the Parish Council would like to confirm that it has NOT closed the public toilets at Monks Recreation Ground.
 The toilets, located at the entrance to Monks Rec from North Road are very much open between 9am and 3pm, and include disabled facilities by use of a RADAR key.

 The toilets are owned and managed by Adur District Council and were given an internal refurbishment not so long ago.

-Please click on the link to view the notes of the recent Public Meeting held with the Prevention Inspector from Sussex Police.
+Please click on the link to view the Notice of Conclusion of the audit and right to inspect the Annual Return

 This page initially shows all the news articles in brief.
 You can use an article's link to view the full story.

 To find a particular news item just type the words of interest into the search box or select the month and/or year and click the Search button.